top of page

 How alginate therapy works

-Alginate is an anionic polysaccharide occurring naturally in brown algae, aka seaweed.
+Alginate is an anionic polysaccharide occurring naturally in brown seaweed, aka kelp.
 Alginate therapy works by creating a low-density viscous gel raft, that can last up to four hours, when alginate and bicarbonate contact stomach acid.
 This raft acts as a physical barrier at the opening of the stomach to prevent the leakage of acid as well as gaseous pepsin.
 Since it is a physical barrier even a gas can’t get through!

-Unlike PPIs and other conventional treatments of LPR, alginate therapy takes action immediately.
+Unlike PPIs and other conventional treatments of LPR, alginate antacid therapy takes action immediately.
 Therefore, once you take an alginate-bicarbonate preparation, the damage that’s being done to your throat and voice box will stop at that moment.
 Unlike PPIs, alginate therapy is non-systemic.
 This means that alginate therapy works by forming a physical foam barrier at the lower esophageal junction and its effect is limited to that location.
 As we have seen, the PPI mechanism of action of cutting off acid production has side effects that affect multiple body systems (stomach, brain, kidneys) with long-term use.
 Alginate therapy is also safe for use while pregnant.

 We covered some evidence-based findings regarding alginate therapy in this article.

-A systematic review done on the role of pepsin in reflux stated that PPIs generally give little benefit when symptoms arise from refluxate-damaged organs further away from the esophagus, indicating that unlike in the esophagus, acid may not be the damaging agent.
+A systematic review done on the role of pepsin in reflux stated that PPIs generally give little benefit when symptoms arise from reflux damaged organs further away from the esophagus, indicating that unlike in the esophagus, acid may not be the damaging agent.
 In LPR the damaging agent is pepsin.
 Pepsin is an enzyme made in the stomach, but its presence within the larynx epithelium, in saliva, and in the breath of those with airway and lung disease suggest that reflux has played a part.
-Older studies indicated that pepsin becomes inactive at pH≥4 and hence PPIs were thought effective in also treating refluxed pepsin by elevating gastric pH.
+Older randomized controlled trials indicated that pepsin becomes inactive at pH≥4 and hence PPIs were thought effective in also treating refluxed pepsin by elevating gastric pH.
 However, new research indicates that pepsin is still active at ph≥4 and can be reactivated with exposure to acid.
-Pepsin can also damage cells even in the absence of acid because it can be taken up within epithelial cells by endocytosis and activated from within.
+Pepsin can also damage cells even in the absence of acid because it can be taken up within epithelial cells by endocytosis ("cellular swallowing") and activated from within.
 Based on these findings, it seems unlikely that profound acid suppression with PPIs as the sole treatment strategy will give those people with LPR results comparable to those with just acid reflux.

 A 2009 study found that an alginate and bicarbonate solution given to those with LPR significantly improved symptoms and clinical findings compared to the control group given nothing.
 A recent 2021 study enrolled 100 outpatients with LPR.
 Alginate treatment was administered for two months.
 Patients underwent four visits (at baseline and 15, 30, and 60 days after treatment).
 A visual analog scale assessed the perception of dysphonia, dysphagia, and cough.
 Alginate significantly (p<0.0001) reduced all parameters.
 Therefore, the study demonstrated that alginate was effective and safe in LPR treatment.
 Another 2021 study enrolled 50 patients with LPR and split them into two groups of 25 patients.
 The study compared the efficacy of alginate treatment versus PPI in reducing symptoms and signs of LPR.
 After 2 months of treatment, LPR symptoms and signs were significantly reduced irrespective of the treatment.
 Therefore, the study researchers concluded that alginate was non-inferior to PPI and may represent an alternative treatment to PPI for the treatment of LPR.
+Current sentiment is leaning away from PPI and towards alginate.
+For example, a 2021 research review recommends alginates as a first-line treatment for individuals newly diagnosed with LPR.

-Because alginate preparations are sold in the form of supplements, there are no regulations that instruct manufacturers on how to develop these products.
+Because alginate products are sold in the form of supplements, there are no regulations that instruct manufacturers on how to develop these products.
 Many manufacturers use a random assortment of ingredients that are not equal or similar to the ingredients used in the clinical studies on sodium alginate therapy.
-Sometimes manufacturers include ingredients that you don’t want like aluminum, parabens, or "natural flavor".
+Sometimes manufacturers include ingredients that you don’t want like glycerine, aluminum, paraben, or "natural flavor".
 Other times they include sugars like dextrose or sugar substitutes like stevia, xylitol, or saccharin.
-Some manufacturers don't even include the key component calcium carbonate and instead use calcium pantothenate, which was not an ingredient used in the clinical studies.
+Some manufacturers don't even include calcium carbonate and instead use calcium pantothenate, which was not an ingredient used in the clinical studies.
 In fact, calcium pantothenate is the calcium salt of Vitamin B5!
 Nutritist’s founder is an M.D. who studied clinical research papers such as the ones mentioned in this article and used the ingredients mentioned in the papers in their correct effective dosages when he created Refluxter.
-For example, Refluxter has the most calcium in its formulation compared to its competitors.
-This is important because calcium increases the strength of the anti-reflux raft that forms.
-Refluxter also has no sugars or artificial sweeteners and isn't an inconvenient messy gel, but a simple to swallow capsule.
+Indeed, a landmark 2019 paper on the current state of alginate therapy in treating acid reflux stated that "the three active ingredients of the most effective products are sodium alginate, sodium bicarbonate, and calcium carbonate".
+We recommend that when looking at any alginate product, make sure it contains these three key ingredients with sodium alginate being the predominant ingredient.

 If you have LPR you should be taking Refluxter by Nutritist.